Get a taste of the 'good life' this summer by heading to a local farm, picking your own fruit and veg or meeting the animals.

 Broad beans are best picked when young and tender, although fatter ones can be good in soups like this summer veg-box soup.

 Drying out fruit is a great way of preserving your haul, and one that's sure to be a hit with kids.
-Mix it up with muesli for breakfast and enjoy something like this dried-fruit compote.
+Mix it up with muesli for breakfast or adapt this dried fruit compote.

 Bring your own

-Bring your own baskets and containers for storing your fruit and veg, as farms will normally charge extra for these, it's also worth bringing some small, light baskets if little hands are also looking forward to some pick-your-own action.
+Bring your own baskets and containers for storing your fruit and veg, as farms will normally charge extra for these.
+It's also worth bringing small, light baskets if little hands are also looking forward to some pick-your-own action.

 Enjoy it.
 Picking-your-own is a great way of reconnecting yourself to the food you eat, and kids will love it too.
 Many farms also have picnic spots and cafes so you can indulge in some well-earned homemade cakes, local juices and ciders.

-Do you have any Picking-your-own tips?
+Do you have any pick-your-own tips or suggestions for farms to visit?
 Let us know below.